White Papers

 Before making changes, it’s important to compare the performance of different field execution channels across markets and product areas.
 These insights set the baseline today by addressing fundamental questions.
 Are all markets equal in their adoption of multichannel engagement?
 Are approved emails and calls more effective for some customer segments than others?

-However, in some markets, activity persistently lagged behind the industry.
-By benchmarking against industry peers, the team pinpointed a performance gap in the use of approved email and virtual meetings, particularly in China, where share of voice was muted.
-These channel insights highlighted a path forward by showing that best practices from Germany and Japan could apply to China and even the U.S.
+In some markets, activity may persistently lag behind the industry.
+By benchmarking against industry peers, it is possible to pinpoint a performance gap in the use of approved certain channels where share of voice may be muted.

 As you manage change and disruption in parallel, you need actionable performance insights to boost effectiveness in field enablement.
 By using industry-level data on field engagement activity, you can compare company performance relative to leaders in each market.